gmarty/scumm-nes/README.md

-# SCUMM NES resource explorer
+# SCUMM-NES

-> An app to explore the content of the Maniac Mansion game on NES.
+> An app to explore and modify the game Maniac Mansion on NES.

 ## What is this?

-This tool is a web app to explore the resources from the Maniac Mansion game on NES.
+This tool is a web app to explore and modify the resources contained in the Maniac Mansion game on NES.
 The goal is to encourage the ROM hacking community to modify the game and create new hacks.

-This app only works with Maniac Mansion on NES, it won't work with data files from other platforms or other games.
+This app only works with Maniac Mansion on NES, it won't work with SCUMM files from other platforms or other NES games.

 Some of the code comes from the [ScummVM](https://github.com/scummvm) project.